All Episodes

 They don't have any replacement for fossil fuels.

-And and not only that, Sean, but they don't want us to actually get any of those minerals and any of those resources here, which means we're gonna get them from places like China and India, parts of Africa and the Middle East and and even Southeast Asia, where they have nowhere near the environmental protections that we do, and so it's catastrophically damaging to the environment when they take those those uh things out of the ground in such an environmentally unsafe way.
+And not only that, Sean, but they don't want us to actually get any of those minerals and any of those resources here, which means we're going to get them from places like China and India, parts of Africa and the Middle East, and even Southeast Asia, where they have nowhere near the environmental protections that we do.

-Whereas here we can do it in a much safe way, but unfortunately the regulators won't let us get to those things at all.
+Whereas here, we can do it in a much safe way, but unfortunately, the regulators won't let us get to those things at all.

 You're talking about a thousand-fold increase in our requirements for things like copper and aluminum just to get the grid up to speed, not even including what you need to build all of these electric devices themselves.